 These factors also are feeding a powerful resurgence of the antigovernment “Patriot” movement, which in the 1990s led to a string of domestic terrorist plots, including the Oklahoma City bombing.
-The number of Patriot groups, including armed militias, has grown 813 percent since of the Obama was elected – from 149 in 2008 to an all-time high of 1,360 in 2012.
+The number of Patriot groups, including armed militias, skyrocketed following the election of President Obama in 2008 – rising 813 percent, from 149 groups in 2008 to an all-time high of 1,360 in 2012.
 The number fell to 1,096 in 2013.

 This growth in extremism has been aided by mainstream media figures and politicians who have used their platforms to legitimize false propaganda about immigrants and other minorities and spread the kind of paranoid conspiracy theories on which militia groups thrive.

 Fighting Hate in Court

 In the early 1980s, SPLC co-founder and chief trial counsel Morris Dees pioneered the strategy of using the courts to battle organized, violent hate groups.
 Since then, we have won numerous large damage awards on behalf of victims of hate group violence.
 These cases are funded entirely by our supporters; we accept no legal fees from the clients we represent.

 Among the groups shut down by crushing jury verdicts in SPLC cases are the White Aryan Resistance, the United Klans of America, the White Patriot Party militia and the Aryan Nations.